 The bottom line is, be on your best behavior around company employees, customers, clients, vendors, or anyone even vaguely associated with your company when you travel for work, period!

 I personally go a step further.
 Even if I’m doing something completely innocent during my free time on the road, I try to do it without anyone associated with the company coming along.
 Why?
 Let’s look at some more examples.

 Even a completely innocent trip to a museum or something with an employee / client / customer of the opposite sex could turn into the object of rumors in the office.

-Or, let’s say you do go out to dinner with a group of guys from work and they decide to visit some sketchy “establishments” (i.e., strip clubs) afterwards..
-You’re stuck in the car with them, having to go along with the shenanegans, or make an awkward exit from the group.
+Or, let’s say you do go out to dinner with a group of guys from work and they decide to visit some sketchy “establishments” (i.e., strip clubs) afterward..
+You’re stuck in the car with them, having to go along with the shenanigans, or make an awkward exit from the group.

 OK, you’re asking, so how am I supposed to have fun when I travel for business then?
 Here’s a rule you can use: assume everything you do will be reported back to the head office.
 With that in mind, you can do whatever you want.
 In addition, I try to go off on my own and NOT hang out with people from work (I see enough of them anyway).

 I usually get a guidebook before I leave and figure out where the cool areas of town are.
 I usually hit up a museum during the day by myself, or go for a hike or city tour, and walk around an area of the city with lots of people at night, checking out bars and restaurants.
 But not with anyone associated with my company.
 I try to meet some locals.
 If you mention that you’re visiting, people are often extra nice and try to point out the highlights of their city.